aureliojargas/pauladamsmith.com/posts/tshirts.md

 This is a shirt Ben Helphand gave me after a trip he took to Oregon.
 This would have been around 2004.
 The [Bus Project][bp] had made the shirt.
 Ben and I became friends after we went to Minnesota in 2002, volunteering on the senate campaign of the late [Paul Wellstone][pw].
-After that, we scheme up ways to try to improve small-d democratic participation.
+After that, we would scheme up ways to try to improve small-d democratic participation.
 The Bus Project was a big part of the inspiration that led to the creation of the [Election Day Advent Calendar][edac] in 2006.
 I’ll miss the Vote, F*cker shirt but many washes rendered it too shrunken and I looked like a sausage in it.